sjdonado/mihorario/README.md

 </div>

 ## How to run?
-* Please write me an email for sharing to you the Google oauth env variables, otherwise you can create your own credentials [more info](https://support.google.com/cloud/answer/6158849)
+* Please write me an email for sharing with you the Google Oauth credentials, otherwise you can create another ones here [more info](https://support.google.com/cloud/answer/6158849)

 ### Server

 ```shell